 To catch epic waves

-Head to Sunset Beach and rent a surfboard or stand-up paddleboard (SUP) from nearby Surf House Dubai to hang ten with the city's top waveriders.
+Head to Sunset Beach and rent a surfboard or stand-up paddleboard (SUP) from nearby Surf House Dubai to hang ten with top waveriders.
 Home to Dubai's biggest swell in winter, this surfing beach has one of the city's most spectacular views of the Burj Al Arab, offering plenty of distraction as the waves roll in.
 A community of passionate boardriders has formed around this patch of sand and Surf House Dubai – owners Scott Chambers and Daniel Van Dooren grew up riding the waves here – is at the centre of it all.
 With a relaxed set-up offering organic RAW coffee, yoga, workshops, rental boards and even SUP meditation classes, they've succeeded in creating a vibe only before found in the world's most famous beach towns.

 For a secluded escape

 Black Palace Beach is a stretch of public beach on Al Sufouh Street that is still relatively unknown – hence its nickname, Secret Beach.
-This pristine stretch of sands is popular with young families and those who shun crowds.
-Nestled between Media City and the royal summer palaces, the beach faces Palm Jumeirah and its gentle shores are perfect for splashing and paddling in the winter sunshine.
+This pristine stretch of sand is popular with young families and those who shun crowds.
+Nestled between Dubai Media City and the royal summer palaces, the beach faces Palm Jumeirah and its gentle shores are perfect for splashing and paddling in the winter sunshine.

 For luxe lounging

 Wakeboarding, wakesurfing, waterskiing, tubing and paddleboarding are also part of the Dubai watersports portfolio.